Instructional Skills Workshop (ISW)

 Frequently Asked Questions (FAQ)

-1. How long is the ISW?
-ISW is a three-day workshop held in-person over consecutive days.
+ISW is a three-day workshop held in-person.
 Attendance for the full duration is required to receive certification.

-2. Is there a cost to participate?
 No. ISW is free of charge for all full-time and part-time faculty members at Sheridan.

-3. Who should take ISW?
 ISW is ideal for new faculty, those looking to enhance their teaching, or anyone interested in reflective and student-centred instructional practices.

-4. How do I register or get nominated?
 Speak with your Dean or Associate Dean, who will coordinate nominations with SPARK.

-5. Will I receive a certificate?
 Yes, all participants who complete the full workshop will receive a certificate of completion, which is recognized across many post-secondary institutions.

-6. Is this the same ISW offered at other colleges/universities?
 Yes.
 Sheridan’s ISW follows the model and standards of the Instructional Skills Workshop Network (ISW Network), a recognized training model used internationally.